 Occasionally the City of Nanaimo receives concerns from the public regarding the quality of their drinking water.
-During the course of 2020, the City received 14 such enquiries and the most common issue of concern related to water colour and taste.
+During the course of 2021, the City received 16 such enquiries and the most common issues of concern related to water colour, smell and taste.
 Every individual enquiry was investigated by the City's water supply and distribution operations staff and the appropriate action was taken to resolve the appropriate water quality issue.
 The majority of concerns were resolved following additional flushing of the distribution main lines.
-In some instances it was necessary to adjust air valves and replace broken water appurtenances.
-All of the 14 concerns received by the City in 2020 were rectified within 24 hours of the City being notified.
+In some instances, it was necessary to adjust air valves and replace broken water appurtenances.
+All of the concerns received last year were rectified within 24 hours of the City being notified.
 Despite these water quality concerns being noted, at no time is the general health of the public put at risk.